Demand For Homes Stays High In 1 State While The Rest Fall Back

-Figures from the previous quarter show that capital gains for real estate buyers in PEAK HILL are high, as opposed to average gains per annum over the past five years.
+Figures from the previous quarter show that capital gains for real estate buyers in PEAK HILL are low, as opposed to average gains per annum over the past five years.

-PEAK HILL, 2869 in NSW belongs to the local government area of Parkes.
+PEAK HILL, 2869 in NSW belongs to the local government area of Parkes (A).

 |Median 12 month||26.53%||N/A|